This is about the Brusand hike, one of many hikes on the coast of Jæren, Norway. The hike is 9.4 km one way.

 We walked the 9.4 km in the opposite direction, starting at Ogna.
 There is no proper circular route to hike, and to avoid backtracking our steps we used two cars.
-Public transportation to Kvassheim is not an option, but Brusand and Ogna are served by trains and has public parking available several places.
+There is no public transportation to Kvassheim.
+Brusand and Ogna have train service and available public parking.
 Strollers and bicycles are not possible to bring along on this hike.
 On the other hand it is a quite easy walk.
 There are no marked paths, just follow the shore.

 This article presents one of many hikes on the coast of Jæren, Norway.
 Get an overview and browse the rest here.
 Check out the map details on this link.

 What to see on a foggy day?

 The Jæren poet Arne Garborg once wrote about Jæren: